Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/trajectory.md

 Of course, this interpretation is fully dependent on whether the underlying assumption is reasonable.
 While the association between diversity and differentiation potential is likely to be generally applicable, it may not be sufficiently precise to enable claims on the relative potency of closely related subpopulations.
-Other processes such as stress or metabolic responses may also introduce some interference to the entropy calculations.
+Indeed, other processes such as stress or metabolic responses may interfere with the entropy comparisons.
+Furthermore, at low counts, the magnitude of the entropy is dependent on sequencing depth in a manner that cannot be corrected by scaling normalization.
+Cells with lower coverage will have lower entropy even if the underlying transcriptional diversity is the same, which may confound the interpretation of entropy as a measure of potency.

 ### RNA velocity